CodeFromAnywhere/CodeFromAnywhere/README.md

 # Key insights

+- A dependency to the above is what I call "OpenAPI-first development".
+It is an opinionated way of [design-first](https://swagger.io/blog/code-first-vs-design-first-api/) development where your OpenAPI serves as the SSOT for a lot of things, and you don't generate it, you rather generate pieces in your code FROM it.
 - Most AI is focused around realtime co-pilots because we're all still used to the direct HMC.
 Try making ambient pilots that don't need to be fast.
 - Pick my focus.
 Big topics like browser automation APIs and video editing are done by hundreds of companies and are extremely hard to stay competitive in; It's a never-ending cat and mouse game.
 - Products and APIs change all the time.
 Instead of choosing to spend knowledgework time in specific niches, index all available capabilities.